Rajnish-Ranjan/Order_Prediction/README.md

 To predict which of the products has been shipped / canceled.

 Iplemented using python <br>
-Machine learing techniques such as PCA and LDA are used.
+Machine Learning techniques such as PCA and LDA are used.